Places to find me...

 I enjoy writing.
 I enjoy entertaining people in almost any way, actually.
 I was unfortunately not born to be a stand-up comic, I can't act, I'm not particularly pretty, and I don't have a great "radio voice", so writing is what I've got left, barring extensive plastic surgery or a sudden influx of ability to perform.

 I don't have any big aspirations to live off my writing, but I would one day like to refine my writing to the point where I could be published, if for no other reason than my own vanity.
-Yes, even people with an ego like mine need it stroked on occasion (actually, a sad truth is that people with egos like mine need it stroked MORE often.)
+Yes, even people with an ego like mine need it stroked on occasion (actually, a sad truth is that people with egos like mine need it stroked MORE often, but that's a whole post on its own.)

 »How do I get a question put in here?